CPunch/GavelScript/README.md

 # GavelScript
 Gavelscript is a small dynamically-typed functional programming language, all located in a single header library!
 Why?
-Well, having this library in a single header makes in stupidly simple for developers to include in their projects!
+Well, having this library in a single header makes it stupidly simple for developers to include in their projects!
 Gavelscript is commited to being as simple as possible for the developer to use, letting you have a powerful scripting langauge for your C++ application without the headaches.

 ![Recursive Factorial Demo](pics/demo.gif)